shawpan/campaign-allocator/README.md

 Problem definition and goal
 ---
-Given monthly inventory amount and a list of campaigns with curstomer name, unit amount of impressions and corresponding proce, find the best set of campaigns that will generate maximum revenue not exceeding monthly inventory.
+Given monthly inventory amount and a list of campaigns with curstomer name, unit amount of impressions and corresponding price, find the best set of campaigns that will generate maximum revenue not exceeding monthly inventory.

 Response time goals:
 - not more than 3 seconds (best case)